LucasDelfino92/morrowindsharp/mw++.md

 ### ADJUSTING YOUR LOAD ORDER

-Before running the automated conflict resolution tools, we need to confirm your installed mods and plugins are in the right order. [**Follow the mod order and load order in this page**](https://github.com/Sigourn/morrowind-improved/blob/master/mw++order.md) and adjust your mod installation order and plugin load order accordingly before proceeding to the next step.
+Before running the automated conflict resolution tools, we need to confirm your installed plugins are in the right order. [**Follow the load order in this page**](https://github.com/Sigourn/morrowind-improved/blob/master/mw++order.md#morrowind-load-order) and adjust your load order accordingly before proceeding to the next step.

 ### AUTOMATED CONFLICT RESOLUTION